Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 You can join my microblog on Twitter

 We will fix errors in Windows 10.
-But we will have to do about the same in Windows XP, 7 and 8.
-In Windows 7 and later, developers have improved the recovery system after startup problems.
-In older versions of the system, serious errors often have to be solved by reinstallation.
+But approximately the same will need to be done in Windows XP, 7 and 8.
+In Windows 7 and later releases, the developers have improved the recovery system for startup problems.
+In older versions of the system, serious errors often have to be resolved by reinstallation.

 positive.org

-Try to remember what changes you recently made to the system: whether you installed new devices, devices, or switched something.
-Perhaps the problem is in one of the hardware components.
-Try to disable:
+Try to remember what changes you recently made to the system: did you install new devices or switch something.
+There may be a problem with one of the hardware components.
+Try disabling:

 1. USB drives.